openplotter/openplotter-pypilot/README.md

 `openplotter-pypilot`

-Make your changes and repeat installation and post-installation steps to test.
-Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://launchpad.net/~openplotter/+archive/ubuntu/openplotter/).
+Make your changes and repeat package, installation and post-installation steps to test.
+Pull request your changes to github and we will check and add them to the next version of the [Debian package](https://cloudsmith.io/~openplotter/repos/openplotter/packages/).

 ### Documentation